Official Weapons Policy

 (3) Weapons

-All weapons functional or nonfunctional, such as firearms, crossbows, throwing
+All weapons functional or nonfunctional, such as firearms, crossbows, throwing knives, stars, bows,

 boomerangs, darts, flame throwers, tazers (stun guns), etc, are prohibited.